T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 QFQ Forms might be configured for up to 5 different languages.
 Per language there is one extra field in the *Form editor*.
 Which field represents which language is configured in configuration_.

-* The Typo3 installation needs to be configured to handle different languages - this is independet of QFQ and not covered here.
+* The Typo3 installation needs to be configured to handle different languages - this is independent of QFQ and not covered here.
 QFQ will use the Typo3 internal variable 'pageLanguage', which typically correlates to the URL parameter 'L' in the URL.
 * In configuration_ the Typo3 language index (value of 'L') and a language label have to be configured for each language.
   Only than, the additional language fields in the *Form editor* will be shown.